SamuelScandrett99/arches_projects_deliverables/jersey/views/persistent_overlay_order/README.md

 - Make it work on basemaps and overlays
 - Make it feel like it isn't bodged
 - Wrap the view in try/catch
+- Worked on dev without js template changes - needs looking into
+- Worked on dev without sorting function - needs looking into